 - 15. Public utility uses such as substations, transformers, sewer facilities, water facilities, and similar public utility uses with no outside service yard or outside storage of supplies unless fully enclosed or screened from public view. - 16.
 Nursery; greenhouse. - 17.
 Child day-care center; adult day-care center. - 18.
 Hotel; motel. - 19.
 Funeral home; mortuary. - 20.
 Printing; lithography; or publishing establishment. - 21.
 Veterinary hospitals for the care and treatment of animals provided that: - a.
 This shall not be construed to mean the boarding of animals for compensation unless directly related to the veterinary treatment of the animal. - b.
 All animals are to be housed within the confines of the hospital which shall be constructed to attenuate animal noises sufficient to comply with Section 7130.3 of these regulations. - 22.
 Contractor's offices provided that the storage of contracting equipment and supplies shall be incidental to the primary permitted use of the premises and provided that such equipment and supplies shall be stored in buildings or visually screened from public view and from adjoining properties by fences, walls or evergreen plantings. - 23.
 Lumber yards for the storage of lumber, millwork or related materials when such storage shall be incidental to the retail sale of such material and provided that such material shall be stored in buildings or visually screened from public view and from adjoining properties by fences, walls or evergreen plantings. - 24.
 Education center. - 25.
 Laundromats. - 26.
-Adaptation of an existing building or buildings for multi-family residential use subject to the following provisions: - a.
+Adaptation of one or more existing buildings and/or structures for residential use including multi-family residential uses subject to the following provisions: - a.
 There shall be at least 4,000 square feet of lot area for each dwelling unit. - b.
-No proposed development shall be approved unless connected to the Town sanitary sewer system. - c.
-Adequate provision shall be made for the collection and disposal of garbage and refuse and such facilities shall be in conveniently located areas, enclosed and visually screened from view. - 27.
+No proposed adaptations nor any additional associated development shall be approved unless connected to the Town sanitary sewer system. - c.
+Adequate provision shall be made for the collection and disposal of garbage and refuse and such facilities shall be in conveniently located areas, enclosed and visually screened from view. - d.
+Adequate arrangements shall be made for parking. - 27.
 A detached accessory residential unit or guest house in accordance with Section 6200. - 28.
 Retail Stores Firearm/Ammunition Sales